 - Monkey Bar (Baha Mar)

 - Senor Frogs

 Important dates to remember would include both national Junkanoo parades held on Boxing Day (December 26th) and New Years Day.
-There’s also Bahamas Carnival as well, but both of these cultural events were put on hold due to the pandemic and will hopefully make a resurgence in 2022.
+There’s also Bahamas Carnival as well.

 My favorite beaches involve very little to no people and usually that can mean a beach further away from the resorts and bustling downtown Nassau, Bahamas.
 My top 3 are definitely Nirvana Beach, Orange Hill Beach and Love Beach but here’s a list of a few others.

 - Saunder’s Beach

 - Nirvana Beach